Have you ever faced the dilemma of to disavow or not to disavow?

 The search engines are usually very good at just ignoring “bad” links that are pointed at your site unintentionally (example: multiple links from syndicated content).
 The first thing I will look at when assessing if a link should be disavowed is the anchor text.
 I know if I come across a link, or links, that have unnatural anchor text that are an exact match for high search volume keywords, it is a big red flag and needs to be dealt with.

-Chauhan is the Blogger at Blurbpoint Media, a leading Internet Marketing Firm dealing in Organic and Paid Search campaigns.
+He is a director at Blurbpoint Media, a leading Internet Marketing Firm dealing in Organic and Paid Search campaigns.

 A website’s ranking can be harmed by low-quality links or by paid irrelevant back-links because they are against search engine guidelines.
 If your website has toxic links which are damaging your online presence and visibility in search engines, don’t worry.
 You can easily get rid of them by using the Google Disavow tool.